-By Kristen Aline, B.S.
-Sport & Health Science, NSCA-CPT, CSCS
+By Kristen Gostomski, B.S.
+Sport & Health Science, INHC

 Fat plays a vital role in human health.
 Our bodies depend on fat for energy, for brain development, for nerve function, for insulation, and for maintaining healthy hair and skin.
 Dietary fats are essential for absorbing certain vitamins, to protect and build cells, for optimal brain function, and for making hormones.